Arriving Soon: Incredible New Journeys for 2023 & 2024!

 For those who can’t get enough of the safari experience, don’t miss this thrilling and new adventure into Pilanesberg Game Reserve!
-Overlooking a busy watering hole which serves as a central gathering area for all manner of local wildlife, you’ll relax in comfortable and luxuriously appointed accommodations, perfect for reveling in the beauty and tranquility of the bush.
-Pilanesberg is unlike any other national game park, hosting a combination of animal, bird, insect, reptilian and vegetation species, such as the Brown Hyena, Springbok, Red Eyed Bulbul and Camel Thorn tree.
-The Pilanesberg National Park is the perfect combination of the Kalahari and the wetter Lowveld.
-Enjoy daily safaris by open-air vehicles in small groups to maximize the thrill and excitement of spotting the Big 5.
+You’ll sleep in a luxury suite at an intimate safari lodge with en suite amenities, perfect for reveling in the beauty and tranquility of the bush.
+Pilanesberg is not only home to the Big 5, but its abundance of bird life — including the endangered blue crane and martial eagles — make it one of South Africa’s premiere birdwatching destinations.
+Enjoy daily safaris by open-air vehicles in small groups to maximize the thrill and excitement of spotting everything from lions to rhinos, hippos to wildebeests.
 Don’t miss this thrilling safari extension!

 Depart home for Johannesburg, South Africa